ali-hindy/CS269i-HW2-Tournament-2025/README.md

 # Iterated File-Sharing Dilemma

-This is the CS 269i class project developed by the former CS269i student, Cary Huang (We really appreciate for Cary's wonderful work).
+This coding tournament is based on a CS 269i class project is developed by the former CS269i student, Cary Huang (We really appreciate for Cary's wonderful work).